Building a Digital Holocaust Memory Lab, Part 2: Defining Our Values

 Over the first few weeks, I led an intensive induction programme for the Lab’s new team to bring us all together and ensure everyone played a role in defining these.

 The first important question for us was to establish ‘where are we?’
 Whilst we are a unique, international research Lab, we are still fundamentally a part of the University of Sussex – so there’s no point reinventing the wheel entirely when considering our identity.
-The vales across the Faculty of Media, Arts and Humanities, the globally respected Sussex Digital Humanities Lab and Weidenfeld Institute of Jewish Studies, and the wider university community speak to our ethos.
+The values across the Faculty of Media, Arts and Humanities, the globally respected Sussex Digital Humanities Lab and Weidenfeld Institute of Jewish Studies, and the wider university community speak to our ethos.

 For example, the faculty’s building blocks of creativity, critical thinking, scientific rigour, and a desire to be curiosity-driven are also the key elements that drive us.
 And the tenets of the wider university’s strategy reflect our focus on digital and data futures, human flourishing, and environmental sustainability.